2 nm process: Background

 In October 2021, at Samsung Foundry Forum 2021, Samsung announced it would start mass production with its MBCFET (multi-bridge channel FET, Samsung's version of GAAFET) 2 nm process in 2025.

 In April 2022, TSMC announced its GAAFET N2 process technology would enter risk production phase at the end of 2024 and production phase in 2025.
 In July 2022, TSMC announced that its N2 process technology was expected to feature backside power delivery and was expected to offer 10–15% higher performance at iso power or 20–30% lower power at iso performance and over 20% higher transistor density compared to N3E.

 In July 2022, Samsung made a number of disclosures regarding the company's previously forthcoming process technology called "2GAP" (2nm Gate All-around Production): the process previously remained on track for 2025 launch into mass production; number of nanosheets was projected to increase from 3 in "3GAP" to 4; the company worked on several improvements of metallization, namely "single-grain metal" for low-resistance vias and direct-etched metal interconnect planned for 2GAP and beyond.

 In August 2022, a consortium of Japanese companies funded a new venture with government support called Rapidus for manufacturing of 2 nm chips.
 Rapidus signed agreements with IMEC and IBM in December 2022.
 In 2025, Rapidus announced trial production of 2 nm chips at its first facility, IIM-1.

 In April 2023, at its Technology Symposium, TSMC introduced two more processes of its 2 nm technology platform: "N2P" featuring backside power delivery and scheduled for 2026, and "N2X" for high-performance applications.
 It was also revealed that the ARM Cortex-A715 core fabbed on the N2 process using a high-performance standard library was 16.4% faster at the same power, saved 37.2% of power at the same speed, or was ~10% faster and saved ~20% of power simultaneously at the same voltage (0.8 V) compared to the core fabbed on N3E using 3-2 fin library.

 In September 2024, Intel announced they would no longer be moving forward with their 20A process node, instead focusing on the development of 18A.
 Intel projected that avoiding ramping production of 20A could save over half a billion dollars.
-Intel noted that they'd successfully implemented RibbonFET gate-all-around (GAA) architecture and PowerVia backside power delivery in their 20A process, accelerating 18A development.
+Intel noted that they had successfully implemented RibbonFET gate-all-around (GAA) architecture and PowerVia backside power delivery in their 20A process, accelerating 18A development.
 Intel's Arrow Lake family of processors, which were meant to use Intel 20A, will instead have dies sourced from "external partners" and packaged by Intel.